 Approaching its 25th anniversary, MTSU’s WMTS-FM 88.3 student radio station is celebrating its diversity with the landmark appointment of its first African-American female general manager and a renewed push to promote its wide-ranging programming featuring the next generation of media talent.

 General manager Ebon’e Merrimon, who will start in January, also is just the third woman to hold the top position at the station, which was formed in 1992 and is housed in the university’s Center for Innovation in Media inside the Bragg Media and Entertainment Building.
 (Editor’s note: The original posting incorrectly stated that Merrimon was the first black GM in WMTS history.
 Nyronn Bryant was the first African-American general manager in the early 2000’s.)

-The Nashville area junior with the electric smile said she developed her drive in a single-parent household under the tutelage of her mother, Pastor Stacey Young.
+The Nashville area junior said she developed her drive in a single-parent household under the tutelage of her mother, Pastor Stacey Young.

 “When it comes to growing up, I had to learn ‘adult first, child later,’ and I’m still like that now,” Merrimon said.